top of page

 • Have Specific Learning Differences: Diagnosed with ADHD, Dyslexia, Dysgraphia, and/or Dyscalculia.

-• Are "Falling Through the Cracks": Bright or creative children who are overwhelmed or lost in large classrooms.
+• Are "Falling Through the Cracks": Bright or creative children who feel overwhelmed or lost in large classrooms.

 • Are Socially Ready: Students who desire friends and community but may need coaching on social nuances or executive function.